 Somerset makes the best cheese and cider in the world.
 Our vegetables aren’t too shabby either (the world’s longest parsnip measuring 18.5 feet was showcased at the Bath and West showground).
 Two of our greatest producers are on the panel: Richard Carver (Westcombe Dairy) and Oli Dowding (Dowding’s Apple Juice and Cider).
 They join market gardener Kate Gatacre to talk about food.
 If you’re greedy and want to know where to buy (or how to grow) the most delicious food, hear it from the people who know how.

 Where we live was once covered by the forest of Selwood (‘Sallow wood’ was willow which thrived in our damp valleys).
 The woods remain a vital part of our surroundings, bringing us fuel, food and above all a sense of peace when we venture into them.
-Find out from local Mells forester Oli Frost how commercial forestry practices imposed blocks of monoculture, how these have affected the natural woodland and how these practices are being softened.
+Find out about the history and future of Selwood Forest from author Julian Hight.
+Hear from Mells forester Oli Frost how commercial forestry practices imposed blocks of monoculture, how these have affected the natural woodland and how these practices are being softened.
 Discover how to find food in the forests with local forager Pavla Kislerova .

 This year we have expanded the fete to include Mells recreation ground where we'll be raising much-needed funds for our basketball and tennis courts as well as to support our village choir.
 Expect fete games, a bouncy castle (for the little ones), an inflatable assault course (for the older ones), sports challenges and a children's 5 a side match.
 As well as singing, The Mells Choir will be serving freshly made cream teas in the cricket pavilion and there will be more music from The Midsomer Norton and Coleford Silver Band.